UST-QuAntiL/quantil-docs/docs/user-guide/publication.md

 ## Reference Algorithms

 !!! info
-    To reference algorithms in an existing publication, the user has to be in the ``Publication View``.
+    To reference algorithms in an existing publication, the user has to be in the ``Publication Object View``.

-In the ``Publication View`` of the publication, the user as to switch to the ``Algorithms Tab``, which is dedicated to referencing algorithms.
+In the ``Publication Object View`` of the publication, the user as to switch to the ``Algorithms Tab``, which is dedicated to referencing algorithms.
 To link algorithms with the currently selected publication, the user has to click on the ``Plus Button`` at the top of the data table.

 ![alt text](./images/publication/Link_Algorithm_-_Step_1.png "Open dialog for referencing publications")